MicrosoftDocs/azure-stack-docs/azure-stack/operator/service-plan-offer-subscription-overview.md

 ### Add-on plans

 Add-on plans are optional plans you add to an offer.
-Add-on plans are not included by default in the subscription.
+Add-on plans aren't included by default in the subscription.
 Add-on plans are additional plans (with quotas) available in an offer that a subscriber can add to their subscriptions.
 For example, you can offer a base plan with limited resources for a trial, and an add-on plan with more substantial resources to customers who decide to adopt the service.

 ## Offers

 Offers are groups of one or more plans that you create so that users can subscribe to them.
-For example, Offer Alpha can contain Plan A, which provides a set of compute services and Plan B, which provides a set of storage and network services.
+For example: Offer Alpha can contain Plan A, which provides a set of compute services, and Plan B, which provides a set of storage and network services.

 When you [create an offer](azure-stack-create-offer.md), you must include at least one base plan, but you can also create add-on plans that users can add to their subscription.